Meet us at Photo London!

 This marks a significant milestone for the collective, bringing together twelve artists whose practices explore memory, identity, belonging, and the rich and complex histories of Central and Eastern Europe.
 The exhibition will be on view at Olympia, London, from 13–17 May 2026, with a VIP preview on 13 May.

-❋ Events and workshopsWe will soon announce our program for the fair.
+Scroll down for our full program for the fair.
 Follow us on Instagram for updates and behind the scene snippets.

 Artists